How to Watch and Stream the First 2019 Democratic Debate

 - YouTube TV: After a seven-day trial, you can expect monthly charges of $40.

-Who will be onstage for the first Democratic debates?
+Who will be onstage for the first Democratic debates of 2019?

 Night 1: Wednesday, June 26